 This section provides a high-level task flow for the installation or upgrade of an Avaya CS 1000 system.
-The task flow indicates the recommended sequence of events to follow when configuring a system and provides the technical document number that contains the detailed procedures required for the task.
+The task flow indicates the recommended sequence of events to follow when configuring a system and provides the document number that contains the detailed procedures required for the task.

-For more information refer to the following technical documents, which are referenced in Figure 1 on page 27:
+For more information refer to the following documents, which are referenced in Figure 1 on page 27:

-- Linux Platform Base and Applications Installation and Commissioning (NN43001-315) - Communication Server 1000M and Meridian 1 Large System Installation and Commissioning (NN43021-310) - CS 1000M and Meridian 1 Large System Upgrades Overview (NN43021-458)
+- Avaya Linux Platform Base and Applications Installation and Commissioning (NN43001-315) - Avaya Communication Server 1000M and Meridian 1 Large System Installation and Commissioning (NN43021-310) - Avaya CS 1000M and Meridian 1 Large System Upgrades Overview (NN43021-458)

-Figure 1 Avaya Communication Server 1000M task flow
+Figure 1 Communication Server 1000M task flow

-Upgrade checklists
+Upgrade Checklists

-Upgrade checklists can be found in "Upgrade checklists" on page 187.
-Engineers can print this section for reference during the upgrade.
+Upgrade checklists can be found in "Upgrade checklists" on page 230.
+Engineers may print this section for reference during the upgrade.